rana-aldossary/Project1_Writing-a-Data-Scientist-Blog-Post/README.md

  * Writing-a-Data-Scientist-Blog-Post which contains the code in a Jupyter notebook.
  # Result
  In this file we can see the answer of each questions and the summarizing result

+ # Acknowledgments
+ Data is taken from StackOverflow and licensed under the ODbL license.